AppsLab-sk/curriculum-2023-2024/3_rocnik/1_polrok/Ucebny_plan.md

 ### Week 7: Angular signals and shared services

-- **Front-end problem**: Add dashboard component with top 4 heroes shown.
+- **Front-end problem**: Add dashboard component with top 5 heroes shown.
   - **Hint**: Adjust routing.
-Use writable signal to emit array of top 4 heroes.
-Use computed signal to display the heroes in comma separated form.
+Use writable signal to emit array of top 5 heroes.
+Use computed signal to display the hero names in comma separated form.
 - **Back-end problem**: Create and use a shared service to assemble the heroes.
   - **Hint**: Create a service class that uses EF Core to interact with the database and inject it where needed.
 - **Lessons**: Angular - Signals, ASP.NET Core - Shared services
-- **Acceptance criteria**: The application has new dashboard component with top 4 heroes shown and uses shared services for assembling heroes.
+- **Acceptance criteria**: The application has new dashboard component with top 5 comma separated hero names shown and uses shared services for assembling heroes.

 ### Week 8: Advanced operations and API features